Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter C - Topological Divergence of Conflicting Memories.md

 This emergent behavior, which we call **topological divergence**, transforms the memory system into a **self-organizing, geometry-preserving substrate**, where each memory adapts, interacts, and resolves semantic conflicts via spatial separation.

-This appendix integrates intuitive insight, mathematical formulation, and biological analogy to characterize this process as a physically plausible and cognitively interpretable mechanism of **non-destructive memory evolution**.
+This chapter integrates intuitive insight, mathematical formulation, and biological analogy to characterize this process as a physically plausible and cognitively interpretable mechanism of **non-destructive memory evolution**.

 ---